aimanarifi/AI-Quiz-Game/README.md

 - Things to Note: Based on the contract, everybody needs to build their own IBM House and MiniGame.

 ## Getting started
+To Run Game, go into production folder and run 'python general/title.py'

+Have 'pip already installed on your system'
 Before executing the program.
 Make sure you have all the required packages.
 You can do it simply by running the code below in the terminal

 > pip install -r requirement.txt